It seems that barely a day goes by without someone trying to sell me their latest and greatest software product.

 Key features include one-way and two-way video interviews, collaboration tools, in-depth analysis, and customizable templates.

-Check out our pick of the best video interview platforms.
+For more, check out our pick of the best recruitment marketing platforms.

 Onboarding software